 Uncivil Wars

-Lyall Rosgill & James Soderholm
+Lyall Rosgill & Dr. Soderholm

 A spate of iconoclastic protests and demands for social reform this year has eventually culminated in a letter—a remarkably controversial letter, signed by over 150 academics, writers and activists...